Arkkimaagi/ArtboardZoom/README.md

 <img src="/../artwork/ArtboardZoom.png?raw=true" alt="ArtboardZoom Cmd+4" width="200">

 ## Installation
-Installation should be quite easy, here are two ways to do it.
+Installation should be quite easy, here are three ways to do it.

 ### Install using Sketchpacks (recommended)